-Next get more specific about what holiday promotional activities you will implement for each of your marketing channels.
+As you build your gallery’s holiday marketing plan, be specific about what holiday promotional activities you will implement for each marketing channel.
 Let’s look at few ideas.

 - Send holiday greeting cards to all those who have purchased from you in the past to remind them of your gallery and say thank you.

-- Promotional postcards and mailed gallery invitation can be more effective during the holidays especially for more affluent collectors.
-They definitely stand out over the flood of email your clients will be receiving during the season.
+- Promotional postcards and mailed gallery invitation can be more productive during the holidays, especially for more affluent collectors.
+They stand out over the flood of email your clients will be receiving during the season.

-- Use a single gorgeous image, clear message and call to action.
-Modern postcard is one of my favorite resources, although Mailchimp has just started offering this service as well.
+- Use a single gorgeous image, clear message, and always include a call to action.
+Modern Postcard is one of my favorite resources, although you may have an excellent printer locally too.

-- Make changes to your website that are specific to the holiday season.
+- Make changes to your gallery site that are specific to the holiday season.
 Emphasize what the gallery is offering and how you make giving the gift of art special.

-- Make sure your gallery’s event calendar page is updated well in advance, so people can plan to attend your events.
+- Make sure your gallery’s event calendar page is updated in October for the remainder of the year so people can plan to attend your events.

 - Plan what additional holiday campaign landing pages could be valuable.
-Consider creating a specific holiday page for recommended gifts, services and events offered throughout the season.
-Use this page for your gallery ads, social posts and emails to drive to during the season.
-This can be extremely effective at helping to increase web sales.
+Consider creating a specific holiday page for recommended gifts, services, and events offered throughout the season.
+Use this page for your gallery ads, social posts and emails to drive site traffic during the season.
+This strategy can be extremely useful in helping to increase web sales.

-- Add holiday specific keywords and meta tags so search engines pick up your site for online shoppers.
+- Add holiday-specific keywords and meta tags, such as ‘unique gifts, handmade gifts, and one of a kind holiday gifts’ so search engines pick up your site for online shoppers.

-- You might also add holiday design elements that mirror your email campaigns to give your site a festive look.
+- You might also add holiday design elements that mirror your festive gallery decorations and email campaigns to give your site a festive look.

 Get Organized and Add Holiday Value

-Success during the holidays is more likely if your organized.
+Success during the holidays is more likely if you are organized.
 You know that.
-Creating a simple calendar for all the pieces of your art gallery’s holiday communications will make your job much easier and ensure that your messaging is comprehensive.
-If you already use a marketing calendar – Bravo!
-Just add your holiday specific items to it.
-The calendar should include:
+Creating a simple calendar for all the pieces of your art gallery’s holiday communications will make your job much more manageable and ensure that your messaging is comprehensive and repeated enough to be heard above the marketing noise of the season.
+Your calendar should include: